antonylemos/api-music-mongo/README.md

 ## Run

-The application running on https://localhost:3000.
-To start it, run:
+The application running on `https://localhost:3000`.
+To start:

 ```bash
 yarn dev